 I’ve decided that I’m sick of winter, so I’ve started on my spring cleaning/painting.
-I’ve invested in a Smart Home mop and vacuum in preparation for the dirtier months.
+I’ve invested in a Smart Home mop.
+Since I invested in a new mop, I thought it only made sense to get a brand new vacuum, as the one I currently had plays up from time to time and this makes cleaning a lot harder.
+As there are many to choose from, a friend of mine recommended I checked out sites like All Great Vacuums, in the hopes of reading reviews that will hopefully make the decision process a lot easier to make.
+No one wants a dirty house, especially when there are many ways to prevent it.
 I now have the perfect opportunity to remove dirt and stains on the floors that have been bothering me for a while.
 On a few of the fifty-degree days that snuck in between the windy, snowy, cold and/or miserable ones, I stained the fascia on the house:

 I like painting/staining–not while I’m actually doing it, of course, but seeing the results is fun.
 After cleaning, there’s only a ten-minute window where everything stays nice before Wiley puts nose-prints on the window or Cam drags a tumbleweed into the house.